Rural veterinary practice

-Since the artificial insemination of horses was introduced and became customary in the nineties, the practice of going on the road with stud-horses to breeders with mares has virtually ceased.
+Artificial insemination has been customary in horse breeding since the nineties.
 Before then, the stud-horse owners would load their horses onto a lorry every day during the mating season (from March to August) and drive to farms in the region to have the mares be covered naturally at the farm.
 That is to say: behind the farm.
 Because there is a law in the Netherlands that dictates that activities of this kind may not be visible from the public road.
 So you have been warned.

 If a mare is in heat, it means that she is willing to mate.
 That is a few days in each cycle.
 A mare’s sexual cycle lasts three weeks.
 But she is a ‘season breeder’.
 The period in which mares become in heat is roughly from March to September.
 Their fertility is at its peak in the months May and June, and therefore comprises no more than three or four cycles.
 It is therefore essential that a breeder knows when a mare is in heat.
 The best way to determine this is by observing the mare.
 That is to say, observing her behaviour as she comes within the near vicinity of a stallion.
 Among other things, she demonstrates her willingness to mate by urinating repeatedly.
 If the mare is not willing, then she will demonstrate aggressive behaviour towards the stallion and will ‘beat him off.’
 The task of observing traditionally lies with the owner of the stallion.
 If the mare is found to be willing, then the owner of the stud-horse can have his animal take action immediately.
 But since the natural reproduction process has been replaced by artificial insemination (AI), the stallions stay at home and but few mares are observed within the vicinity of a stallion.
 This is not a positive development for the breeding sector.
 Because how can the mares demonstrate their willingness to mate if there is not a male partner to be seen for miles?

 The artificial insemination of cows has been customary for a much longer time.
 In the fifties, it became the main weapon in counteracting brucellosis in cattle.
 That is an infection that is contracted as a result of covering and it causes abortions in cattle.
 The bacterium is also contagious for humans.
 No, not as a sexually transmitted disease, but still very unpleasant and even fatal in rare cases.
 The last known case of brucellosis in the Netherlands dates back to 1993.
-Ever since, the cattle stock in the Netherlands is free of brucellosis.
+The cattle stock is since free of brucellosis.
 But in Belgium, for example, the infection is yet to be eradicated.

 Twenty years ago, it also took a breeding infection among horses before research into the possibilities of AI in that species of animal accelerated.
 The infection did not concern brucellosis, but rather CEM (Contagious Equine Metritis).
-It quickly resulted in the end of natural breeding in the horse-breeding sector and therefore the end of the road stallion.
+It quickly resulted in the end of natural breeding in the horse-breeding sector.
 Nowadays, stud-horse owners drive their cars to their clients with a cool box containing small bottles of stud sperm in the boot.
 The sperm is usually collected that same morning at the stud station where the animals are stalled.
 The sperm of some of the stallions has been frozen.
 These are stallions that are abroad for competitions, for example.
 The mares are inseminated in their own stable without ever seeing a stud-horse.